 Is there a limit to the amount I can apply for per year?

-Answer: No, in the annual call for project grants, Forte has no limitation per year.
+Answer: No, in the annual call for project grants, Forte has no budget limitation per year.
 Where there are limitations, this applies to the total amount for the entire grant period.
 In other calls, other rules may apply, so read the call text carefully.

-Forte’s areas of responsibility and subject classification
+Forte’s fields of research and subject classification

 How do I know which review panel to choose in the annual call for project grants?